Engineer194/Macroeconomic-Analysis-of-the-US-Economy---Part-1/README.md

 ## **Introduction**

-In this study, a macroeconomic analysis of the US economy is made and its main problems are analyzed.	:dollar:
+In this study, a macroeconomic analysis of the US economy is made and its main problems are analyzed.
 ## **License**

 Project Title is released under the MIT License.